A-C-Concepts/Froggy/readme.md

 - [x] Learn the basics of blender
     - [x] Modeling the tool precisely
         - [ ] Modeling the last tool version
+          - [x] Curved and straight blade (sent by david)
+          - [ ] Drawing of the new handle by david / modeling on blender
+            - [ ] Improve textures and baked the file
     - [x] Create / Apply textures and shadings
     - [x] Create a scene with the tool and make a good quality rendering
     - [x] Exported the file in gltf
-        - [ ] Fix texture problem due to bad export parameter on blender
+        - [x] Fix texture problem due to bad export parameter on blender
 - [x] Learn three.js and develop the website
     - [x] Create the scene of three.js
     - [x] Import the 3D model
         - [x] Position the model in the center of the scene
-        - [ ] Fix texture problem due to bad export parameter on blender
+        - [x] Fix texture problem due to bad export parameter on blender
     - [x] Create the floor
         - [x] Apply a dark wood plank texture
     - [x] Add camera